 Brad and his wife, Julie, have lived in Deerfield for almost 25 years, where they have created a home, built their careers and raised two sons, Adam (22) and Daniel (20).

-In Congress, Brad is focused on strengthening the middle class, rebuilding a vibrant economy and breaking through the partisan gridlock to help move our country forward.
-He continues to lead on job creation through his service on the House Committee on Small Business.
-And as a member of the House Committee on Foreign Affairs, Brad is an advocate for sensible, engaged foreign policy, including a strong U.S.-Israel relationship.
+From 2013-2015, Brad represented the 10th District of Illinois in the 113th Congress.
+In Congress and at home, Brad has focused on strengthening the middle class, rebuilding a vibrant economy and breaking through partisan gridlock to help move our country forward.
+Brad led on job creation efforts through his service on the House Committee on Small Business.
+And, as a member of the House Committee on Foreign Affairs, Brad strongly advocated for robust, sensible and engaged foreign policy, including a strong U.S.-Israel relationship.

+Among Brad’s favorite pastimes was coaching his sons’ baseball and soccer teams for over 12 years.
 When Brad isn’t on the campaign trail, he loves to be on the bike trails throughout the district.
-He enjoys hearing from people in the community and listening to their ideas on how Congress can better serve them.